 - Georgian has been named one of Canada’s Greenest Employers 2010, 2011, 2012, 2013 and 2014

 - recognized by the Greater Barrie Chamber of Commerce Green Step programs (gold level)

 - Chartwells, the college’s food service provider, has signed a contract to collect used cooking oil from the Barrie Campus cafeteria and the Last Class for conversion to bio-diesel

 - Continuing efforts by Georgian’s Physical Resources department see huge gains in energy efficiency, particularly through the introduction of improved lighting systems

-- Earth Day is marked annually by a campus-wide clean-up activities in which thousands of pounds of waste was gathered up
+- Earth Day is marked annually by a campus-wide clean-up activities in which thousands of pounds of waste are gathered up

 - Energy Conservation Week and Waste Reduction Week are observed annually with special activities showcasing college sustainability initiatives